ricoen/ricoen/README.md

 <!-- I 👽 science -->

 🎓 Graduate of Computer Engineering Major, Bachelor of Electrical Engineering.<br>
-🌱 Currently learn and do research about Machine Learning for Embedded System.<br>
+🌱 Currently learn and do research about machine learning for embedded system.<br>

 <!-- **Louis Pasteur** said:
 >"Science knows no country, because knowledge belongs to humanity, and is the torch which illuminates the world."